anaisgg23/cse15l-lab-reports/labreport3.md

 ![image](https://github.com/anaisgg23/cse15l-lab-reports/assets/156368955/56b55dab-5502-46ce-ad64-ec4bf9731a65)

-**The bug, as the before-and-after code change required to fix it**
+**4. The bug, as the before-and-after code change required to fix it**

 Code before:
 ```